 Developing an incident response (IR) plan is a smart place to start.
+But what is an incident response plan?
 Our Incident Response Planning eBook offers a clear, straightforward explanation that answers many questions you may have about implementing a comprehensive IR plan to defend against a cyberattack.
 The eBook covers key points including:

 An IR plan is a set of instructions that can be implemented through a third party or on your own to prepare your company to respond to a cyberattack.
 In the eBook, you’ll learn the baseline considerations for how to handle cyber incidents and the questions you’ll need to answer in the event of an attack.

 Companies should consider three main components when outlining an IR plan, including proper inventory, ongoing review, and training.
 In particular, companies that handle sensitive information, such as personally identifiable information and financial data, tend to be targets for cyberattackers, so it’s important to know the vulnerable entry points in the network and where the sensitive data resides.
 Also, the IR plan should be continually reviewed and audited, and all departments within the company should be trained and prepared for a cyberattack.

 An IR plan must take into consideration all phases of an attack, before, during, and after the incident.
 Five steps are essential to a successful IR plan: